h183502/dat110public/exam/ds-samples.md

 ### Oppgave 8 - Cloud Computing

-Explain the following cloud service models
+Explain the following cloud service models:

-(a) Infrastructure as a service
+a.
+Infrastructure as a service

-(b) Platform as a service
+b.
+Platform as a service

-(c) Software as a service
+c.
+Software as a service

 ### Oppgave 9 - Multiple-choice